 There remains uncertainty around proposed changes to the Police funding in the medium term.
 This necessitated a structural review which has now been implemented.
-There are plans in place to balance the budget in future years as set out in the medium term financial plan; however, it is not certain whether the current levels of funding will be sufficient in order to meet the resources required over the period of the medium term financial plan and therefore annual cycles of priority resource planning will take place.
+There are plans in place to balance the budget in future years as set out in the medium term financial plan; however, it is not certain whether the current levels of funding will be sufficient in order to meet the resources required over the period of the medium term financial plan (MTFP) and therefore annual cycles of organisational planning will take place in line with the Financial Strategy contained in the MTFP.

-4. Assumptions Made About the Future and Other Major Source of Estimation Uncertainty
+4. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty